Remembering Fatty Arbuckle:

 The man known in the modern day as the “Father of Fake News” shares a number of noteworthy coincidences.
 His birthday of April 29th is shared with “the greediest man of the 21st century” Bernie Madoff and more particularly to this case William Randolph Hearst entered the publishing business the same year Roscoe Arbuckle was born, 1887.

-At the time of Arbuckle’s trial Hearst was at the height of his influential power with 28 of the country’s leading newspapers all under his ownership.
-This included the two main press sources which covered the trial, the Los Angeles and San Francisco Examiner.
-Although the Rupert Murdoch of the turn of the century wasn’t officially a member of the prosecution, one would think otherwise when considering how extensive the media’s smear campaign was that was presented to the public.
-The printed press seemed hell bent on destroying not only Roscoe Arbuckle’s career but the man’s very life, itself.
+At the time of the Arbuckle trial Hearst was at the height of his influential power with 28 of the country’s leading newspapers all under his ownership.
+This included the two main press sources which covered the trial, the Los Angeles and the San Francisco Examiner.
+Although the Rupert Murdoch of the turn of the last century wasn’t officially part of the trial’s prosecution, one would think otherwise when considering how extensively far-fetched was the smear campaign Hearst presented to the public through his journalistic sources.
+Hearst’s printed press seemed hell bent on destroying not only Roscoe Arbuckle’s career but the man’s very life, itself.

 Many of the nation’s leading newspapers determined Roscoe Arbuckle’s innocence early on during the trial process, however not only did Hearst’s papers strongly hint the comedian was guilty, they often concluded he should be executed, which wasn’t even an option when considering his charge was allegedly for manslaughter, not murder.

 Much like District Attorney Brady, William Randolph Hearst had political aspirations which rose above his established vocation that included running for both governor of California and President of the United States.
-Unlike Brady, Hearst actually pursued both political paths and failed doing both.
+Unlike Brady, Hearst actually pursued both political paths and failed at both while doing so.

 The fact his newspapers took a very active role in destroying a man by printing outright lies about his person was of no consequence to the Father of Fake News.
 So much so, Hearst was later known to have joked that the Arbuckle trial made him more money than “the sinking of the Lusitania”.